MarkKouris/WebDevProjects/README.md

 # WebDevProjects
-This repository contains a variety of my projects I have made while learning the tech stack for web development.
+This repository contains 3 projects I have done using HTML, CSS and Javascript.
+The first is a sample login page for mobile, the second is an example multi-step form, and the third is some funky programmer art I made.